IsaLubs/Tcozy/README.md

  - You may be prompted to enter your GitLab credentials if you haven't authenticated previously.
  - Once the clone process is complete, you'll have a local copy of the repository in the directory you specified.

+# Credits

+### Code
+ - To help me get started with the project and understand the basics, i followed Code Institute and Matt´s Walktrough on "I Think therefore i Blog", big thanks for getting me started.

+ - Ed, Ger and Oisin, Tutors at Code Institute helped me solve some bugs in my code, big thanks.

+### Bootstrap
+ - Bootstrap has an amazing library and has helped me focus on the backend and save a lot of time with style, and layout on the frontend.

+### Django
+ - The generic views from Django made my life much easier, also great documentation.

+### Issues with code
+ - Most of the daily problems were solved thanks to Stackoverflow and W3Schools.